black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 86
 Now update the goldText element to display the new value of gold, and update the text element to display "You now have a new weapon.".

+# Step 87
+You should tell the player what weapon they bought.
+In between the two lines you just wrote, use let to initialize a new variable called newWeapon.
+Set this to equal weapons.